xuankimtran/docs-1/pages/katalon-studio/docs/execute-a-test-case-or-a-test-suite.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-a-test-case-or-a-test-suite/debug-from-here.png" width=85%>

-### Debug: Enable/Disable steps
+**Debug: Enable or Disable steps**

-Katalon Studio allows you to enable/disable one or more test steps before executing the test case to skip unwanted steps during execution.
+Katalon Studio allows you to enable or disable one or more test steps before executing the test case to skip unwanted steps during execution.
 You can use the provided keyboard shortcuts to perform the actions.

 * For Windows:  **Ctrl+D** (disable) and **Ctrl+E** (enable) on selected steps.
 * For macOS: **command+/** (disable) and **option+command+/**

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-a-test-case-or-a-test-suite/enable-disable.png" width=85%>

-### Debug mode
+**Debug mode**

 The Debug mode is designed to make debugging easy to use, allowing investigating the root causes more quickly.
 The following steps present how to debug a test case: